Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 ## 99translations.com

-**Note:** Please do not try to upload translations to 99translations.com.
+**Note:** Please do not try to upload translations to 99translations.com after you've downloaded them to edit them in a texteditor.
 There are some weird bugs with that.
 You can instead send them to diaspora@mrzyx.de and I'll see how I can add them.
+If you do so please try to provide as complete translations as possible.

 First go to  [[99translations.com|http://99translations.com]] and create/sign-in to your account.